OpenEmojiBattler/open-emoji-battler/docs/introduction.md

 ## Decentralization

-Contrary to the normal online games (and most blockchain games as of today), where the owner companies have full control and rights, Open Emoji Battler aims to build a truly decentralized and unstoppable game.
-Traditional games are run by a top-down, centralized approach, and as a result, players are dependent on the developer companies for future updates and policies.
+Contrary to normal online games (and most blockchain games as of today), where the owning companies have full control and rights, Open Emoji Battler aims to build a truly decentralized and unstoppable game.
+Traditional games are run by a top-down, centralized approach, and as a result, players depend on the developer companies for future updates and policies.

-However, Open Emoji Battler is run by the community by staying true to the essence of blockchain - eliminating the dependency on trusted central entities.
-By leveraging blockchain technology, we create a crypto-native game where the source code and content are free, the execution engine is permissionless, and the governance is open to the community.
+However, Open Emoji Battler operates under the community, staying true to the essence of blockchain - eliminating dependence on trusted central entities.
+By leveraging blockchain technology, we have created a crypto-native game where the source code and content are free, the execution engine is permissionless, and the governance is open to the community.

 Open Emoji Battler is not governed by a CEO or management team.
-Instead, it thrives as a community project, made for gamers, by gamers.
+Instead, it thrives as a community project, made by gamers, for gamers.

 ## Gameplay Sustainability